 For all of you high-tech genealogists, there is a little DNA information on this page.
 Something for everyone!

 Look carefully again at the place of birth; 'Heurel, près Boston.'
 Près is French for near.
 The pronunciation of the word "Haverhill" in Boston is HAY-ver-ill (as opposed to the southern pronunciation of the same word, which is HAV-er-hill).
-If you say "Haverhill" the way the French might have said it, you come up with something very close to "Heurel".
+If you say "Haverhill" the way the French might have pronounced it, you come up with something very close to "Heurel".

 In the book, "New England Captives Carried to Canada Between 1677-1760 During the French and Indian Wars", author Emma Lewis Coleman claims that three of the children of Jonathan Haynes and Sarah Moulton were taken from the West Parish of Haverhill, near Hawk's Meadow.
 At the time, Jonathan was reaping and his children were harvesting beans.
 They were taken together as far as Penacook, New Hampshire.
 There, the party divided, and Jonathan Haynes, Sr. was taken to Maine along with his eldest son, Thomas (born 1680), where they managed to escape from the Indians.
 Sadly, the pair would be captured again a year and a half later and would result in the death of Jonathan, Sr.